 One of the hen party traditions we do like the sound of…certainly the opposite of your stereotypical bride to be dieting!
 In Mauritania, the bigger the bride the better!
 On the months leading up to the wedding, the bride stuffs herself with all sorts of deliciousness in order to live up to this ideal.
 (Get me to Mauritania and bring me chocolate!)

 Indians bride to be also spend the run up to wedding prepping the way they look.
 Often hosting Mehndi parties in which they paint their arms, legs and hands in beautiful henna tattoos – which will last for weeks!

 Modern Hen Do Traditions

 Now, we see the last night of freedom taking up its own modern traditions including drinking games and fancy dress!
 Generally, pre-nuptial parties are more and more becoming weekends with a whole host of activities for the girls involved – day and night.
 Although still centred within the UK, parties are becoming more adventurous with groups trying out dance classes, spa break activities, adventure activities, evening events and a whole manner of creative and unique experiences.
 Interestingly there has been a rise in the interest in male strip shows as entertainment rather than the usual run of the mill male stripper.
 Funktion Events have got this covered with their live music and cabaret range here.
-Check out some of these hilarious wedding jokes to make the wedding planning a little bit more light hearted.
+Check out some of these hilarious wedding jokes to make the planning a little bit more light hearted.